Emily Shetty: Health care

 During her 2014 House of Delegates campaign, Shetty said she supported increasing state investments in mental health care.

 During the 2021 legislative session, Shetty introduced legislation that would allow pharmacists to switch name brands.
 The bill passed and became law.

 In 2022, Shetty introduced a bill that would allow organ donors to decide whether their organs would be donated to research or a surgical transplant.
 The bill unanimously passed the Maryland General Assembly and became law.

 Minimum wage

 Shetty supports indexing the state minimum wage to inflation.

 Policing

 During the 2019 legislative session, Shetty introduced the Law Enforcement Trust and Transparency Act, which would establish statewide standards for officer-involved death investigations.

 In 2021, Shetty introduced a bill to limit how police could use genealogy websites and their databases.
 The bill passed and became law without Governor Larry Hogan's signature.

 Social issues

 During the 2021 legislative session, Shetty introduced legislation that would allow transgender people to change their names without having to advertise it in a newspaper.
 The bill passed and became law.

 In 2022, Shetty supported legislation to raise the state's minimum marriage age to 17 years old.
 She also supported the Abortion Care Access Act, which provided $3.5 million toward clinical reproductive services training for health care professionals.

+In February 2026, Shetty spoke at a rally against proposed funding cuts to the Developmental Disabilities Administration, where she encouraged rallygoers to speak up more about the cuts and pledged to work with lawmakers and the governor to "try and make sure that we can do everything we can do support every single one of you as you continue to live your best lives".